Rob Roy Boat Club

-Rob Roy Boat Club, or Robs, is a boat club based on the River Cam in Cambridge, UK, which has traditionally focused on training and racing in small boats.
+Rob Roy Boat Club, or Robs, is a boat club based on the River Cam in Cambridge, England, which has traditionally focused on training and racing in small boats.
 The club has members at all levels, from national squad through seniors and veterans to juniors and novices.

-The club colours, blades and kit are Royal Irish Maroon and white and the club is a member of the Cambridgeshire Rowing Association.
+The club colours, blades and kit are Royal Irish Maroon and white and the club is a member of the Cambridgeshire Rowing Association and shares the boathouse with them.